 To qualify for this International Stroke Conference 2023 or State-of-the-Science Stroke Nursing Symposium 2023 awards you must meet the following deadlines.

 - September 30, 2022 – Deadline to have an active AHA membership with this Council.

-- September 10, 2021, 12 p.m. (noon) CDT – Deadline to apply for awards requiring submission in the Council Awards Application System.
+- October 3, 2022, 6 p.m.
+Central Time – Deadline to apply for awards requiring submission in the Council Awards System.

 The Council on Stroke is offering a travel grant to underrepresented racial and ethnic groups (UREG) early career investigators and students who will be presenting research at the International Stroke Conference (ISC).
 The award will honor accomplished UREG students and early career investigators while enabling them to get more involved in the AHA/ASA and in the International Stroke Conference.
 These awards provide travel funding for UREG early career investigators who have abstracts accepted to the AHA/ASA's International Stroke Conference.
 A limited number of grants are available and based on the applicant's abstract score as determined by AHA/ASA reviewers.